 There will be times, in fact probably many times, that you are going to doubt yourself and you’ll want to quit.
 Keep going and keep trying.
 Sure, you 100% need to make sure your baby is getting fed and that should be your priority.
 But keep trying.

-I recommend that you either take a class, spend some time with someone who has nursed a baby or two or read some books about breastfeeding.
+I recommend that you either take a class, spend some time with someone who has breastfed a baby, or read some books about breastfeeding.
 There is a lot of information out there, and you need to find it.
-There are different latch positions, different things to aid you if your baby won’t latch right, and all sorts of things to watch for if your baby is getting the amount of milk they should.
+There are different latch positions, different things to aid you if your baby won’t latch right, and all sorts of things to watch for if your baby isn’t getting the amount of milk they should.

 Make sure you get some really great nursing bras once your milk comes in.
 I wrote an entire post about what you should look for when buying a nursing bra, as well as when to shop.
 I also give some great recommendations in case you’re still unsure.

 Have the lactation consultant come in as much as you need to before you’re discharged from the hospital.
-Check with your insurance company before you deliver and find out what services they offer free of charge.
-Many insurances want nursing moms to be successful, so they offer lactation consultants as part of their services for free.
+Check with your insurance company before you deliver and find out what lactation services they offer free of charge.
+Many insurance companies want breastfeedinging moms to be successful, so they offer lactation consultants as part of their services for free.